When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

 The book recounts the very rich experiences of the author's life.
 ZeVan was a weatherman on KSTP-TV and KARE-TV in the Twin Citieis in the 1970s and 1980s.
+He also had a show on WCCO Radio for a time.

 For more information or to purchase a copy of the book, visit www.barryzevan.com.